biocompute-objects/biocompute-object-llm/rag/README.md

 ### Issues with Long Context Windows

-Recent studies ([Lost in the Middle](https://cs.stanford.edu/~nfliu/papers/lost-in-the-middle.arxiv2023.pdf)) have shown that LLM's can struggle with long contexts:
+Recent studies ([Lost in the Middle](https://cs.stanford.edu/~nfliu/papers/lost-in-the-middle.arxiv2023.pdf)) have shown that LLMs can struggle with long contexts:

 > ... performance can degrade significantly when changing the position of relevant information, indicating that current language models do not robustly make use of information in long input contexts.
 In particular, we observe that performance is often highest when relevant information occurs at the beginning or end of the input context, and significantly degrades when models must access relevant information in the middle of long contexts, even for explicitly long-context models.